ngm/ApleT/docs/gherkin-and-variability.rst

 When introducing variability into Gherkin, some questions that arise are:

-* How do we represent the variability?
+* How do we represent the variability within the Gherkin file?
 * At what level of granularity do we allow for variability?
+* Can we have abstract features with specification tests, on concrete features only?

 Representation
 ==============